If you've ever felt the frustration of managing multiple online accounts, whether…

 And therefore, if you’d like to contrast probable solutions based on industry experience, Cart2Cart has lots of that.
 And it doesn’t stop there.

-involves an 8-quick step procedure mainly.
+involves an 8-step procedure mainly.

 Magento to Shopify with Cart2Cart

-Step #1: Setting Up Shopify Store
+Step #1: Setting Up a Shopify Store

 Although this is not a rule of thumb, you’ve got the leeway to proceed with customizations alongside module installations once all the entities have been imported and mapped accordingly.